mysociety/alaveteli/docs/running/upgrading.md

   We recommend you set this to the explicit tag name (for example, `0.18`, and not `master`) so there's no risk of you accidentally deploying a new version before you're aware it's been released.
-* otherwise, you can simply upgrade by running `git pull`
+* otherwise, you can simply upgrade by running `git pull` as the alaveteli user to avoid permission errors for site files (e.g. `sudo -u alaveteli git pull`)

 ## Run the post-deploy script

-Unless you're [using Capistrano for deployment]({{ page.baseurl }}/docs/installing/deploy/), you should always run the script `scripts/rails-post-deploy` after each deployment.
+Unless you're [using Capistrano for deployment]({{ page.baseurl }}/docs/installing/deploy/), you should always run the script `scripts/rails-post-deploy` (again, as the alaveteli user) after each deployment.
 This runs any database migrations for you, plus various other things that can be automated for deployment.

 <div class="attention-box info">